Dindidin/Dindidin/README.md

 I'm also very shy, so I apologize to anyone who has tried to be friends with me but never got much of a response,,, I PROMISE I'M NOT IGNORING YOU ON PURPOSE!!!
 I'm just really awkward and I really struggle a lot on trying to start conversations, even though I genuinely want to talk to someone :,)... (which is why I'm a slow responder) I may seem distant at first, but I promise u I'm friendly🥹

-## other things about me
-I REALLY hate math..
-I play ukelele, ocarina, and flute, I'm a visual learner,  I've been collecting plastic straws ever since when I was 13 yrs, I have Trichotillomania, I have a mole on my right sclera, and I'm a multishipper

 ## Fandoms I'm currently in
 South Park, Deltarune, Undertale, Underverse, Genshin Impact, Toy Story, No, I'm Not a Human, Metal Family, Murder Drones, Sky Cotl